ajpaul/training-fe-module-01/solutions/pf1e1a-todo-widget/README.md

 #### Steps

- - Scaffold a "Todo" widget structure using the **bb generate** command of bb-cli (generate an **lp12-widget**)
+ - Scaffold a "Todo" widget structure using the **bb generate** command of bb-cli (generate an **lp56-widget**)
  - Open the template, add a heading
+ - Use the command **bb import-item** to do the following
     - Create a zip file of your widget
     - Import your widget in the Enterprise Catalog and enable it for your portal

 #### Additional resources